An Annotation-based Approach for Finding Bugs in Neural Network Programs: An Example of Using

-Without knowing all these details about valid inputs, testing \Py{DenseNet} using a general-purpose automated test-case generator (for example, Pynguin~\cite{Lukasczyk:2020}) would trigger lots of spurious failures, when executing tests that call \Py{DenseNet} with invalid inputs.
+Without knowing all these details about valid inputs, testing \Py{DenseNet} using a general-purpose automated test-case generator would trigger lots of spurious failures\footnote{ For example, Pynguin~\cite{Lukasczyk:2020} generates 8 tests, all invalid and none triggering the failure at line~\ref{l:bug1}.
+With type hints (supported by Pynguin), it generates 5 tests, 4 invalid and none triggering (any) failure. \autoref{sec:rq4-answer} describes more experiments with Pynguin.
+(As we discuss in \autoref{sec:experimental_subjects}, Pynguin doesn't work with the version of TensorFlow used by \autoref{lst:motivational1}'s code; thus, we mocked the relevant library calls in this example.) } when executing tests that call \Py{DenseNet} with invalid inputs.
 The few failing but valid tests that trigger bugs such as that in \autoref{lst:motivational1} would be a needle in the haystack of all invalid tests, thus essentially making automated test-case generation of little help to speed up the search for bugs.

 To precisely and concisely express the complex constraints on valid inputs that often arise in NN programs, we designed the \an annotation language---which is a central component of the \annotest approach. \autoref{lst:motivational1_annotation} shows annotations written in \an\footnote{The \an annotations in the paper use a pretty-printed and slightly simplified syntax.} that characterize \Py{DenseNet}'s valid inputs.
 Whereas \autoref{sec:annotest} will present \an's features in greater detail, it should not be hard to glean the meaning of the annotations in \autoref{lst:motivational1_annotation}.
 For example, the first annotation encodes the aforementioned constraint on \Py{input_shape}, and the last one expresses the relation between \Py{dense_layers} and \Py{dense_blocks} when the former is a list.
-It should also be clear that \an's expressiveness is much greater than what is allowed by the standard programming-language types--- such as Python's type hints\projURL[Type hints: ]{https://www.python.org/dev/peps/pep-0484/}.
+It should also be clear that \an's expressiveness is much greater than what is allowed by the standard programming-language types--- such as Python's type hints.\projURL[Type hints: ]{https://www.python.org/dev/peps/pep-0484/}

-Equipped with the annotations in \autoref{lst:motivational1_annotation}, \annotest generates 36 unit tests for \Py{DenseNet} in 53 seconds.
-All the tests are valid, and only one is failing: with input \Py{depth=10}, the lone failing test executes line~\ref{l:bug1} in \autoref{lst:motivational1} and then ends with the failure due to \Py{dense_layers} being a float that we described above---precisely revealing the bug.
+Equipped with the annotations in \autoref{lst:motivational1_annotation}, \annotest generates and runs 36 unit tests for \Py{DenseNet} in 53 seconds.
+All the tests are valid, and only one is failing, reaching \autoref{lst:motivational1}'s line~\ref{l:bug1} and then ending with a failure due to \Py{dense_layers} being a float that we described above---precisely revealing the bug.

 The experimental evaluation of \annotest--- described in \autoref{sec:experiments}--- will analyze many more NN programs whose characteristics, input constraints, and faulty behavior are along the same lines as the example discussed in this section.
 This will demonstrate \annotest's capabilities of precisely testing and finding bugs in NN programs.